Aliases for TICAM1 Gene

 GeneCards Summary for TICAM1 Gene

 TICAM1 (Toll Like Receptor Adaptor Molecule 1) is a Protein Coding gene.
 Diseases associated with TICAM1 include Encephalopathy, Acute, Infection-Induced 6 and Herpes Simplex Encephalitis.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Toll-like Receptor Signaling Pathway.
+Among its related pathways are Activated TLR4 signalling and Diseases associated with the TLR signaling cascade.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and obsolete signal transducer activity.

 UniProtKB/Swiss-Prot Summary for TICAM1 Gene